Updated May 2021

 Key cities you must include in your perfect Cuba itinerary.

-A taxi from the Jose Marti International Airport into the center of Havana should not cost more than 25-30 CUC.
-A CUC is roughly equal to a US dollar.
+A taxi from the Jose Marti International Airport into the center of Havana should not cost more than U.S. $25-30.

 Avoid the hotels and book a casa particular in a private home.
 If you want to know what neighborhood to book your casa in Havana, check it out here.
 Choose a neighborhood that is quirky and cool or one that is historical and elegant.